-When the contract has been written to the satisfaction of the committee members, the student changes the "state" of the document on TheHub to "ready for faculty signatures", making it available for committee members to electronically sign.
-After both members have signed, the student has officially "filed" Division II.
+When the contract has been written to the satisfaction of the committee, the student changes the "state" of the document on TheHub to "ready for faculty signatures," making it available for committee members to electronically sign.
+After the committee has signed, the student has officially "filed" Division II.
 The deadline for students to file is at the beginning of their fourth semester of enrollment, though students may file Division II any time after receiving notification of their assigned committee.